1. About loratadine

 Find out more about how loratadine can affect you and your baby during pregnancy on the Best Use of Medicines in Pregnancy (BUMPS) website.

 8. Cautions with other medicines

-Some medicines and loratadine interfere with each other and increase the chances of you having side effects.
+Some medicines affect how loratadine works or can increase the chances of you having side effects.

 Tell your doctor if you're taking: